 Now you can open http://wordpress.local/ in a browser and edit the files in you project and see the result immediately.

 When you think your code is good to go, commit it and push to production with:

 $ git push production master

 .git/hooks/post-receive will run on the receiving end and run Composer and Gulp if configured to do so.
-Note that if you created the git repository yourself, there will be no post-receive hook until you have copied it from
+Note that if you created the git repository yourself, there will be no post-receive hook until you have installed it from

 When you are done, you can shut down Vagrant with